Angelore/FP/lab2/README.md

-# lab2
+# Functional Pragramming - Lab2

-A Clojure library designed to ... well, that part is up to you.
+Execute only while playing this: https://www.youtube.com/watch?v=6n6jN330vfU Otherwise, will not work.

 ## Usage

-FIXME
+lein run [filename] [depth]

 ## License

-Copyright © 2014 FIXME
+Copyright © 2014 Stason

 Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.